paperless-ngx/paperless-ngx/README.md

 # Features

 * Performs OCR on your documents, adds selectable text to image only documents and adds tags, correspondents and document types to your documents.
+* Paperless stores your documents plain on disk.
+Filenames and folders are managed by paperless and can be configured freely.
 * Single page application front end.
 Should be pretty snappy.
 Will be mobile friendly in the future.
 	* Includes a dashboard that shows basic statistics and has document upload.
 	* Filtering by tags, correspondents, types, and more.